burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Works in Progress

+Political Geography, Intergroup Relations, and Support for Democracy.

 Post-Affirmative Action and Intergroup Relations. (with LaFleur Stephens-Dougan)

-Political Geography, Intergroup Relations, and Support for Democracy.

-The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves.